 This condition produces pain over the boney part of the hip joint and can refer down the outside of the leg.
 It is a common condition in which the bursae (small sacks of fluid) at the hip become irritated and inflamed.
 It usually responds well to physiotherapy, rest, anti-inflammatory medication and painkillers.

-This is more uncommon condition that causes hip pain.
-In this condition the blood supply to the ball of the hip joint is lost.
+This is a more uncommon condition that causes hip pain.
+In this condition, the blood supply to the ball of the hip joint is lost.
 This results in the death of the bone tissue and can cause the femoral head to breakdown leading to arthritis.